cockpit-project/bots/README.md

 The "access key" and "secret key" is unique per-developer and can be obtained by talking to Allison.

+The images themselves are downloaded from a number of possible mirror servers.
+A "preferred" mirror can be specified by writing a substring (eg. `eu-central-1`) to `~/.config/cockpit-dev/image-store-preference`.

 ### Test contexts

 For describing tests which we want to run we use __contexts__.
 A context has the form: